RvtLabs/ROS2Assignment/README.md

-# Level 1: ROS2 Navigation Assignment-Akanksha Gangadhar Gore
+# Level 1: ROS2 Navigation Assignment

 **Here’s what to do:**
 1. Your task is to develop a new ROS2 package called `testbed_navigation` to manage the navigation workflow for this robot.